Sally Mann: Diaries of Home

 In 2024, a group exhibition at the Modern Art Museum of Fort Worth, Diaries of Home, raised controversy from local elected officials.
-The exhibition "features works by women and nonbinary artists, who explore the multilayered concepts of family, community, and home.”
+The exhibition "features works by women and nonbinary artists, who explore the multilayered concepts of family, community, and home."
 Mann's work focuses on family portraits, which include images of her children in the nude.
-While the museum described this as “intimate and compelling,” locals have complained of “child pornography” to the Dallas Express.
-Efforts to remove Mann's "Immediate Family" series from museum was led by the Danbury Institute, a conservative christian advocacy group.
+While the museum described this as "intimate and compelling," locals have complained of "child pornography" to the Dallas Express.
+Efforts to remove Mann's "Immediate Family" series from museum was led by the Danbury Institute, a conservative Christian advocacy group.

 Supporters of the exhibit have argued that this outcry "reflects a broader escalating trend of censorship targeting artists and institutions whose work challenges societal norms or explores sensitive topics."

 Personal life

 Mann, born and raised in Virginia, is the daughter of Robert Munger and Elizabeth Munger.
 In Mann's introduction for her book Immediate Family, she "expresses stronger memories for the black woman, Virginia (Gee-Gee) Carter, who oversaw her upbringing, than for her own mother".
 Elizabeth Munger was not a big part of Mann's life, and Elizabeth said "Sally may look like me, but inside she's her father's child."
 Virginia Carter, born in 1894, raised Mann and her two brothers and was an admirable woman.
 "Left with six children and a public education system for which she paid taxes but which forbade classes for black children beyond the seventh grade, Gee-Gee managed somehow to send each of them to out-of-state boarding schools and, ultimately, to college."
 Virginia Carter died in 1994.

 In 1969 Sally met Larry Mann, and in 1970 they married.
 Larry Mann is an attorney.
 Before practicing law, he was a blacksmith.
 Around 1996 Larry was diagnosed with muscular dystrophy.
 The couple live together in their home which they built on Sally's family's farm in Lexington, Virginia.
 They have three children together.
 Emmett (born 1979) served for a time in the Peace Corps.
 He died by suicide in 2016 after battling schizophrenia following a life-threatening car collision.
 Jessie (born 1981) became an artist.
 Virginia (born 1985) became a lawyer.

 Mann is passionate about endurance horse racing.
 In 2006, her Arabian horse ruptured an aneurysm while she was riding him.
 In the horse's death throes, Mann was thrown to the ground, the horse rolled over her, and the impact broke her back.
 It took her two years to recover from the accident.
 During this time, she made a series of ambrotype self-portraits.
 These self-portraits were on view for the first time in November 2010 at the Virginia Museum of Fine Arts as a part of Sally Mann: the Flesh and the Spirit.

+She was a guest on BBC Radio 4's Desert Island Discs on January 4, 2026.